How a Virtual Behavioral Health Program Is Reaching Patients With Cancer Who Need It Most

 - Enrollment captured a high-proportion underserved population, including 43.5% BIPOC overall, 36.5% Black among initiators, and 18.7% Medicaid-insured patients.

-Virtual behavioral health embedded in community oncology boosts access for Medicaid and Black patients, easing distress and improving quality of life.
+Virtual behavioral health embedded in community oncology boosts access for Black patients and patients on Medicaid, easing distress and improving quality of life.

 A cancer diagnosis takes a psychological toll that's well documented but rarely well addressed.
-Most patients who need behavioral health support never get it, and the patients most likely to be left out are often the ones already facing the steepest climb.
-A new study presented at the 2026 ASCO Annual Meeting, led by Nina Balanchivadze, MD, FACP, of hematologist/oncologist at Sarah Cannon Research Institute at Virginia Oncology Associates, and Kyle Lavin, MD, MPH, of the University of North Carolina at Chapel Hill, set out to see whether embedding virtual behavioral health care directly into community oncology practices could close that gap.
+Most patients who need behavioral health support never receive it, and the patients most likely to be left out are often the ones already facing the steepest climb.
+Researchers in a new study presented during the

 "I think that the unmet needs that we're primarily trying to address are the whole-person care and the psychosocial support for patients living with cancer,” Lavin said.
 The scale of the problem, in his view, is the real starting point.
 "We know that 60% to 80% of patients who have a serious cancer diagnosis have some level of distress, and we know that typically less than 10% of patients access this type of care."

-That gap isn't evenly distributed.
-"Our study that we presented at ASCO showed that the Medicaid population specifically presents with higher levels of depression and anxiety and lower levels of quality of life," Lavin added.
+That gap isn't evenly distributed, he added.
+"Our study that we presented at ASCO showed that the Medicaid population specifically presents with higher levels of depression and anxiety and lower levels of quality of life," Lavin said.
 The logic behind the intervention follows directly from that finding.
 "By integrating this behavioral health directly into the oncology workflow, into the oncology practices, these patients—all patients—are more likely to access care, but especially the underserved populations are more likely to enroll."
-The reach achieved bears that out, he noted, with BIPOC patients making up 43.5% of the study population.
+The reach achieved bears that out, he noted, with Black, Indigenous, and people of color (BIPOC) patients making up 43.5% of the study population.

 Inside the Study Design

-The study tracked patients across community oncology practices who were referred into a virtual collaborative behavioral health model run by a service called Cerula Care, of which Lavin is the co-founder and chief medical officer.
+The researchers tracked patients across community oncology practices who were referred into a virtual collaborative behavioral health model run by Cerula Care, of which Lavin is the cofounder and chief medical officer.
 "We looked at patients in a community oncology practice setting who initiated care for their oncologic conditions, and a referral was made for the collaborative behavioral care model,” Balanchivadze explained.
 "Cerula Care received the referrals, enrolled the patients, and measured patients in different key factors…[including] depression, anxiety, and quality of life."

-In practice, the numbers behind that design were substantial: 1400 patients were referred into the program by oncology providers, 850 consented and scheduled an intake, and 631 ultimately completed intake and began behavioral health care.
+In practice, the numbers behind that design were substantial: Oncology providers referred 1400 patients into the program, 850 consented and scheduled an intake, and 631 ultimately completed intake and began behavioral health care.

 What the Data Showed

 The headline finding, for Balanchivadze, was reach.
-Among the 631 patients who initiated care, 36.5% identified specifically as Black, and the Medicaid figure landed at 18.7%—both notably higher than these groups' typical representation in behavioral health services.
+Among the 631 patients who initiated care, 36.5% identified as Black, and the Medicaid population landed at 18.7%—both notably higher than these groups' typical representation in behavioral health services.

 Symptom severity at intake told its own story.
 "We looked at the severity of symptoms upon presentation, both for BIPOC and for the Medicaid population.
-[It] was slightly higher for BIPOC, although not [statistically] significant," Lavin said, "[whereas] for the Medicaid population, there were statistically significant higher levels of depression, as measured by the PHQ-9; anxiety [as] measured by the GAD-7; and lower levels of quality of life [as] measured by the FACT-G7."
+[It] was slightly higher for BIPOC, although not [statistically] significant,[whereas] for the Medicaid population, there were statistically significant higher levels of depression, as measured by the PHQ-9 [Patient Health Questionnaire-9]; anxiety as measured by the GAD-7 [Generalized Anxiety Disorder-7 questionnaire]; and lower levels of quality of life [as] measured by the FACT-G7 [Functional Assessment of Cancer Therapy-G7]," Lavin said.

 What stood out most, though, was what happened after patients entered care.
 "Those patients, even though they had higher distress, actually improved equally—if not directionally greater improvement—in those reductions in depression, anxiety scores, and improvement in quality of life scores," Lavin said.
 In other words, patients who started out worse off didn't fall further behind.
 If anything, the data trended the other way.
 Patient-reported satisfaction was high as well, with a Net Promoter Score of 88, and a majority of patients reported improved adherence both to oncology visits and to nonchemotherapy medications.